DakhaBrakha: Origin

-DakhaBrakha was originally a daughter project of Ukrainian avant-garde theater, Dakh, and its artistic director, Vladislav Troitsky.
+DakhaBrakha were originally a daughter project of Ukrainian the avant-garde theater Dakh and its artistic director Vladislav Troitsky.

 Festivals

 DakhaBrakha performed in June 2014 at the Bonnaroo Music and Arts Festival held in Manchester, Tennessee.
-DakhaBrakha was invited to participate through the globalFEST showcase.
+DakhaBrakha were invited to participate through the globalFEST showcase.
 They were proclaimed by Rolling Stone as "Best Breakout" of the festival.

 They played at the Glastonbury Festival on the West Holts.
 They performed in July 2017 and July 2018 at the Finger Lakes GrassRoots Festival of Music and Dance held in Trumansburg, New York.
+In 2017, they performed at the South by Southwest festival (SXSW) in Austin, Texas.
+DakhaBrakha performed at the 2017 Sziget Festival in Hungary.
+In 2018, the group performed with Latvian group Tautumeitas at Latvia's World Music Festival Porta 2018.
 In 2019, they performed at the Michael Schimmel Center for the Arts in Manhattan.

 They performed during the first weekend of the 2022 New Orleans Jazz & Heritage Festival in New Orleans, Louisiana.

-DakhaBrakha played a well received set at the Festival International de Louisiane in Lafayette, La on April 30th 2022.
+DakhaBrakha played at the Festival International de Louisiane in Lafayette, Louisiana on April 30, 2022, and in July at the Newport Folk Festival.

+Film appearances

+In 2023, when the Ukrainian animation Mavka: The Forest Song (based on the play The Forest Song by Lesya Ukrainka) was released.
+The audience saw an animated version of the band members as characters of the animation.
+Soundtracks of the Mavka animated film also belong to DakhaBrakha due to their ethnic motives required by the film's plot.